Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 5. Reminds You to Breathe While You Exercise

-Breathing is important during all forms of exercises – especially rehabilitation exercise.
+Breathing is important during all forms of exercise – especially rehabilitation exercise.

-However, when stroke patients struggle with movement, sometimes they may hold their breath without realizing it.
+However, when stroke patients struggle with movement, their body may not be expanding to breathe deeply and experience the benefits of deep diaphragmatic breathing.
 This limits the amount of oxygen available to the body and brain, which isn’t good – especially during rehabilitation.

 Fortunately, yoga places a heavy emphasis on linking breath to movement.
 Breathe in, move one way.
 Breathe out, move another way.

-This emphasis on your breath will help prompt you to breathe when you’re doing yoga for stroke recovery – and when you’re going about your daily life.
+This emphasis on your breath will help prompt you to breathe deeply when you’re doing yoga for stroke recovery.
+This will translate to when you’re going about your daily life.

 As you can see, there are many benefits of yoga for stroke patients.
 Next, we’ll share a success story to help inspire you to get started.